From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher: Discussion

 \section{Discussion}

-This research presents \texttt{Absher}, a novel benchmark aimed at evaluating LLMs on Saudi dialects—a linguistically rich yet underrepresented subset of Arabic.
-Unlike prior work such as Dallah \cite{alwajih2024dallah}, Palm \cite{alwajih2025palm}, and AL-QASIDA \cite{robinson2024qasida}, which aggregate dialects or focus on broader Arabic settings, \texttt{Absher} uniquely provides fine-grained, region-specific coverage of Saudi dialects, including Central, Weastern, Southern, Eastern, and Northern varieties.
+This research presents \texttt{Absher}, a novel benchmark aimed at evaluating LLMs on Saudi dialects, a linguistically rich yet underrepresented subset of Arabic.
+Unlike prior work such as Dallah \cite{alwajih2024dallah}, Palm \cite{alwajih2025palm}, and AL-QASIDA \cite{robinson2024qasida}, which aggregate dialects or focus on broader Arabic settings, \texttt{Absher} uniquely provides fine-grained, region-specific coverage of Saudi dialects, including Central, {Western}, Southern, Eastern, and Northern varieties.
+Absher's strength lies in its foundation: over 18,000 multiple-choice questions derived from a curated dataset of dialectal words, phrases, and proverbs sourced from these five major Saudi regions.
+The benchmark systematically spans six distinct task categories: Meaning, True/False, Fill-in-the-Blank, Contextual Usage, Cultural Interpretation, and Location Recognition.

 Our findings highlight notable patterns in how LLMs handle Saudi dialects.
 Location Recognition tasks yielded the highest performance, likely due to the concrete and frequently occurring nature of geographic references in training data, which aids retrieval and identification.
-In contrast, True/False questions were the most challenging—especially in low-context settings—reflecting the inherent difficulty of binary reasoning tasks that require nuanced cultural and contextual understanding beyond surface-level lexical cues.
+In contrast, True/False questions were the most challenging, especially in low-context settings, reflecting the inherent difficulty of binary reasoning tasks that require nuanced cultural and contextual understanding beyond surface-level lexical cues.

-Furthermore, Qwen’s strong performance—especially in Meaning and Contextual Usage questions—demonstrates its robust semantic understanding and ability to accurately interpret dialectal expressions in context.
-Across content types, tasks involving Proverbs consistently achieved higher accuracy than those based on individual Words or Phrases.
-This suggests that models benefit from the richer contextual and cultural cues provided by longer, more nuanced inputs.
-For instance, ALLAM’s relatively high performance in Cultural Interpretation of proverbs highlights its capacity for deeper socio-cultural reasoning, likely attributed to its Arabic-centric training.
+Furthermore, Qwen’s strong performance, especially in Meaning, Contextual Usage, and Cultural Interpretation questions, demonstrates its robust semantic understanding and ability to accurately interpret dialectal expressions in context. {Across content types}, performance varied by model rather than being uniformly highest for any single type.
+While some models (e.g., ALLaM) achieved relatively stronger results on Proverbs, others, such as Qwen, performed best on Word-level questions, indicating that certain models benefit more from the richer contextual and cultural cues provided by longer and more nuanced inputs.
+For instance, ALLAM’s relatively high performance in Cultural Interpretation of proverbs highlights its ability for deeper socio-cultural reasoning, likely attributed to its Arabic-centric training.